-In 2023, all parameters met the ODWS at monitoring well BR-1 and BR-10 except alkalinity, TDS, hardness, aluminum (September), iron, and manganese.
-Also, DOC (September) exceeded the ODWS criteria at BR-1, and chloride and sodium (September) exceeded the ODWS criteria at BR-10.
+In 2024, all parameters met the ODWS at monitoring well BR-10 except alkalinity, TDS, hardness, iron, manganese, chloride, barium (November) and sodium exceeded the ODWS criteria.
+Well BR-10 is also interpreted to be partially impacted by winter road maintenance.